tomaswolfgang/foodfinder/README.md

 I feel like all the items I left out ARE things I would have tried to do had I had more time to work on this.
 But in an effort to not have a full cop out answer, here are some reasons that I opted to prioritize other items over some of the bullets in my "more time" answer:

-As a general note, my MVP goal was complete, data-hardened, functioning application that fulfilled the requirements, so I prioritized API data validation, requirements, and performance.
+As a general note, my MVP goal was a complete, data-hardened, functioning application that fulfilled the requirements, so I prioritized API data validation, requirements, and performance.
 By the time I had built out the rough scaffolding for the UI, I could already tell that I wouldn't be able to do everything I envisioned.

 - the map - while this was great in theory, the implementation required more time than I had especially with inevitable time dedicated to troubleshooting
 - input and button styling - I opted for function over form, with the intention of making things pretty if I got ahead of schedule.